 8. Enclosure Notation: Enclosure notations show the receiver that one or more items are being sent with the memo.
 The simple word enclosure should be used and followed by a list of items enclosed.

 9. Copy Notation: Copy notation is used when one or more other people need to know that the message has been sent.
-So, the same memo if required to be shared by more than one person, then their identifications should be made under copy notation.
+So, if the same memo is required to be shared by more than one person, then their identifications should be made under copy notation.

 10. Signature: The originator or sender may sign a memo in one of several ways: